How to Become a Pharmacist | 3 Steps

 1. Earn a Bachelor’s Degree

 Pharmacy students must complete a bachelor’s degree in a science-related field or at least two years of undergraduate pre-pharmacy preparatory classes.
+This will help to build the foundation for your pharmacist education requirements.

 Check with your desired pharmacy program to see what requirements you will need for entry.
 Pharmacy schools also usually require a minimum grade point average of 3.0 or higher and an emphasis on biology, physics, and chemistry courses.